jadecobra/python_tdd_exercises/source/classes.rst

   the terminal shows :ref:`AttributeError`

-* and I change each assertion to the right value until they all pass
+* and I change each :ref:`assertion<AssertionError>` to the right value until they all pass

 ----